ChatSecure/ChatSecure-iOS/README.md

 Acknowledgements
 =========

+Thank you to everyone who helped this project become a reality!
+This project is also supported by the fine folks from [The Guardian Project](https://guardianproject.info) and [OpenITP](https://openitp.org).

 * [Nick Hum](http://nickhum.com/) - awesome icon.
 * [Glyphish](http://glyphish.com/) - icons used on the tab bar.
 * [Adium](http://adium.im/) - lock/unlock icon used in chat window, status gems.